quadrismegistus/prosodic/README.md

 	</tbody>
 </table>

-The extent to which two human taggers (both English literature Ph.D. students) agree is in the first column: given that metrical scansion inevitably varies from person to person, this might be taken as the upper threshold of what we could expect PROSODIC to do.
-But PROSODIC is not too far off, especially for the binary meters (iambic and trochaic).
+The extent to which two human taggers (both English literature Ph.D. students) agree is in the first column: given that metrical scansion inevitably varies from person to person, this might be taken as the upper threshold of what we could expect Prosodic to do.
+But Prosodic is not too far off, especially for the binary meters (iambic and trochaic).
 The ternary meters are more complicated: they depart more often from their metrical templates, as can be seen in the third column.
 But the third column of metrical templates assumes that we already know the meter of the poem (which, in this evaluation sample, we do).
 Not surprisingly, if we don't already know the meter, and simply apply an iambic temlpate to every poem, then it works well for iambic poems, but not at all for poems of other meters—as can be seen in the fourth column.
-This means that, *for parsing poems whose meter is unknown*, or for parsing free verse poems or even prose, PROSODIC is especially useful.
-Parsing lines individually, and agnostic as to the meter of "the poem," PROSODIC is nonetheless able to discover the basic contours of the metrical patterns in the lines.
-In [another research project](https://github.com/quadrismegistus/litlab-poetry), run out of the [Stanford Literary Lab](http://litlab.stanford.edu/), PROSODIC's parses were able to predict the overall meter in 200 poems with about 98% accuracy.
+This means that, *for parsing poems whose meter is unknown*, or for parsing free verse poems or even prose, Prosodic is especially useful.
+Parsing lines individually, and agnostic as to the meter of "the poem," Prosodic is nonetheless able to discover the basic contours of the metrical patterns in the lines.
+In [another research project](https://github.com/quadrismegistus/litlab-poetry), run out of the [Stanford Literary Lab](http://litlab.stanford.edu/), Prosodic's parses were able to predict the overall meter in 200 poems with about 98% accuracy.

 The data above were produced when the meter was defined as the following constraints and weights: `[*strength.s=>-u/3.0] [*strength.w=>-p/3.0] [*stress.s=>-u/2.0] [*stress.w=>-p/2.0] [*footmin-none/1.0] [*footmin-no-s-unless-preceded-by-ww/10.0] [*posthoc-no-final-ww/2.0] [*posthoc-standardize-weakpos/1.0] [*word-elision/1.0]`.
 These and other constraints are mentioned below, but are best documented in their confuration file, `config.py`.

 [One final note: these human annotations—made by literature Ph.D. students—embody certain assumptions about meter that are common in literary, but not linguistic circles.
 For instance, representing a trochaic inversion as a literal inversion of feet, "swws," is not how Kiparsky would represent it; for him, a trochaic inversion is simply a conventional, permissible violation of the iambic meter.
-However, PROSODIC doesn't necessarily commit itself to either of these theories or approaches: parses that conform to either theory can be generated using different sets of constraints.]
+However, Prosodic doesn't necessarily commit itself to either of these theories or approaches: parses that conform to either theory can be generated using different sets of constraints.]

 ## Installation

 ### Quick start

-To install PROSODIC, it's best to clone the github repository here.
-To do that, type this into the terminal:
+To install Prosodic, it's best to install using pip.
+In a terminal, type:

-	git clone git@github.com:quadrismegistus/prosodic.git

-[If you don't have git, you can [get it here](https://git-scm.com/downloads).]
-Or, you can also [download the repository as a zip file](https://github.com/quadrismegistus/prosodic/archive/master.zip), and unzip it.
-Either method will create a directory called "prosodic."
-Enter that folder in the terminal, and boot up prosodic by typing:

-	python prosodic.py
+	pip install prosodic

+After installation, you should have access to the "prosodic" executable.
+Simply run:

+	prosodic

+to open up the interactive terminal interface.

-PROSODIC can also be used as a python module within your own applications:
+Prosodic can also be used as a python module within your own applications:

 	import prosodic as p
 	text = p.Text("Shall I compare thee to a summer's day?") text.parse()

-Instructions on how to use PROSODIC in interactive mode, and as a python module, are below.
+Instructions on how to use Prosodic in interactive mode, and as a python module, are below.

 ### Dependencies

 #### Text to speech engine for parsing unknown English words

-By default, PROSODIC uses the CMU pronunciation dictionary to discover the syllable boundaries, stress pattern, and other information about English words necessary for metrical parsing.
+By default, Prosodic uses the CMU pronunciation dictionary to discover the syllable boundaries, stress pattern, and other information about English words necessary for metrical parsing.
 Lines with words not in this dictionary are, again by default, skipped when parsing.
 However, with a Text-to-Speech engine, it's possible to "sound out" unknown English words into a stressed, syllabified form that can then be parsed.
-PROSODIC supports two TTS engines: *espeak* (recommended), and *OpenMary*.
+Prosodic supports two TTS engines: *espeak* (recommended), and *OpenMary*.
 I find that espeak produces better syllabifications than OpenMary (at least for English), and is simpler to use, but either will work just fine.

 ##### Setting up espeak

 [Espeak](http://espeak.sourceforge.net/) is an open-source TTS engine for Windows and Unix systems (including Mac OS X).
 You can [download it for your operating system here](http://espeak.sourceforge.net/download.html).
 But if you're running Mac OS X, an even simpler way to install espeak is via the [HomeBrew package manager](http://brew.sh/).
 To do so, install homebrew if you haven't, and then run in a terminal: `brew install espeak`.
 After you've installed espeak, set the "en_TTS_ENGINE" flag in the *config.py* file to "espeak."
 That's it!

 <small>*Note:* Espeak produces *un*-syllabified IPA transcriptions of any given (real or unreal) word.
 To syllabify these, the [syllabifier](https://p2tk.svn.sourceforge.net/svnroot/p2tk/python/syllabify/syllabifier.py) from the [Penn Phonetics Toolkit (P2TK)](https://www.ling.upenn.edu/phonetics/old_website_2015/p2tk/) is used.
-An extra plus from this pipeline is consistency: this same syllabifier is responsible for the syllable boundaries in the CMU pronunciation dictionary, which PROSODIC draws from (if possible) before resorting to a TTS engine.</small>
+An extra plus from this pipeline is consistency: this same syllabifier is responsible for the syllable boundaries in the CMU pronunciation dictionary, which Prosodic draws from (if possible) before resorting to a TTS engine.</small>

 ##### Setting up OpenMary

 OpenMary is another open-source TTS engine, written in Java and developed by two German research institutes: the [DFKI](http://www.dfki.de/web)'s [Language Technology Lab](http://www.dfki.de/lt/) and [Saarland University](http://www.uni-saarland.de/startseite.html)'s [Institute of Phonetics](http://www.coli.uni-saarland.de/groups/WB/Phonetics/).
 To install OpenMary, first [download it here](http://mary.dfki.de/download/index.html) [select the "Run time package" link].
 Then, unzip the zip file, go into the unzipped folder, and start OpenMary as a server.
 To do that, type into the terminal after unzipping: `./marytts-5.2/bin/marytts-server.sh`.
-To use OpenMary in PROSODIC, you'll have to make sure OpenMary is running as a server process beforehand; if not, you'll have to repeat the last command.
+To use OpenMary in Prosodic, you'll have to make sure OpenMary is running as a server process beforehand; if not, you'll have to repeat the last command.
 For espeak, this step isn't necessary.

 #### Python module dependencies

-By default, PROSODIC has no module dependencies.
+By default, Prosodic has no module dependencies.
 The modules it does use—[lexconvert](http://ssb22.user.srcf.net/gradint/lexconvert.html), [P2TK](https://www.ling.upenn.edu/phonetics/old_website_2015/p2tk/)'s [syllabify.py](https://p2tk.svn.sourceforge.net/svnroot/p2tk/python/syllabify/syllabifier.py), and a [python hyphenator for syllabifying English orthography](https://github.com/Kozea/Pyphen)—are small, and already included in the repository.
 However, there are a few exceptions, depending on what you want to do.
 To install these modules, first [install pip](https://pip.pypa.io/en/stable/installing/) if you haven't yet.

 - If you'd like to use the built-in query language (available under "/query" in the interactive mode), you'll need to install pyparsing: `pip install pyparsing`.
 - If you're running OpenMary, you'll need to install the xml parser Beautiful Soup 4, and the unicode module unidecode: `pip install bs4` and `pip install unidecode`.